VanuatuN/Group3/README.md

 cmake -S . -B build -DUSE_MPI=ON -DUSE_OPENMP=ON
 cmake --build build
 ```
 Leonardo has 2 NUMA nodes, each with 32 physical cores (supports multithreading, but we keep if off).
 In total there are 64 physical cores on Leonardo.
-So the optimal maximal configuration for total number of processes suggesrs that anks of MPI multiplied by threads of OpenMP (if we use both nodes) is 64 (e.g 2MPI*32 PpenMP, or 8 MPI *16 OpenMP)
+So the optimal maximal configuration for total number of processes suggests that max ranks of MPI multiplied by max threads of OpenMP (if we use both nodes) is 64 (e.g 2MPI*32 PpenMP, or 8 MPI *16 OpenMP)

 ```C
 Architecture:        x86_64